 While racism is a persistent challenge, it is encouraging, through the progress of our society and country, that groups like the KKK are roundly viewed by all reasonable people as evil and an organization to be denounced.
 On the issue of discrimination against those with disabilities, it is less cut-and-dry of an opinion shared by most people.
 And, it is due to the nuances of the issue.
 But those nuances do not mean progress cannot and should not be made.

-The impeKCtus for our travels was a presentation in Kansas City to medical professionals about best practices in administering prenatal testing for Down syndrome.
+The impetus for our travels was a presentation in Kansas City to medical professionals about best practices in administering prenatal testing for Down syndrome.
 Dr. Brian Skotko covered the science behind cell free DNA screening, what research has shown is the impact of prenatal testing and selective termination, and how families and individuals with Down syndrome overwhelmingly characterize their lives as valuable and loved.
 My colleague Stephanie Meredith presented on the materials developed to support expectant moms and their partners when receiving unexpected news.
 And, I presented on the relevant laws and bioethical justifications and issues surrounding prenatal genetic testing.
 Hopefully through this presentation more providers and parents will be appropriately counseled and provided the needed supporting resources when receiving a prenatal test result.

 In the same week as our trip and the news out of Charlottesville, CBS News reported on how Iceland is quickly approaching “eliminating Down syndrome.”
 (You can watch the 10 minute video at this link).
 Now, of course, Iceland has not actually eliminated the condition that is Down syndrome.
 It is a condition that happens at or soon after conception.
 Iceland has not figured out a way to stop it from occurring.